dominiquefastus/AlphaFoldPipeline-ALFOtask/Readme.md

 phenix.process_predicted_model ranked_0.pdb
 ```

+3. Oeffner RD, Croll TI, Millán C, Poon BK, Schlicksup CJ, Read RJ, et al. Putting AlphaFold models to work with phenix.process_predicted_model and ISOLDE.
+Acta Cryst D. 2022 Nov 1;78(11):1303–14.

+Again for the basic processing thee inbuild version of phenix.process_predicted_model is enough to archieve good phasing results.

 #### 1.3 Molecular replacement & refinement
-For the molecular replacement and refinement the Dimpe pipeline from the CCP4 program is run automatically.
+For the molecular replacement and refinement the Dimple pipeline from the CCP4 program is run automatically.

 The program will construct the following batch script and submit it to Slurm or the HPC:
 ```